Mohammadjamiu/tahugo/content/misce-post/simple-ways-student-can-improve-their-writing-skill.md

 While writing, you might be tempted to use really big grammars to impress people but the reality is {{< ste >}}no one cares{{</ ste >}}, just go with simple words that can really have value on people that are not educated as you are and those that are educated than you’re because the goal is to impact as much as you can.

-This is one of the important things that is recommended when students are an writing essay.
+This is one of the most important thing that is recommended when students are <a class="links-to-article" href="/misce-post/simple-essay-writing-tips-for-student/">writing an essay</a>.

 ## Don’t edit or make corrections while writing